pytorch/tutorials/advanced_source/torch_script_custom_ops.rst

 .. note::

     What happens behind the scenes is that the first time you access ``torch.ops.namespace.function`` in Python, the TorchScript compiler (in C++ land) will see if a function ``namespace::function`` has been registered, and if so, return a Python handle to this function that we can subsequently use to call into our C++ operator implementation from Python.
 This is one noteworthy difference between TorchScript custom operators and C++ extensions: C++ extensions are bound manually using pybind11, while TorchScript custom ops are bound on the fly by PyTorch itself.
 Pybind11 gives you more flexibility with regards to what types and classes you can bind into Python and is thus recommended for purely eager code, but it is not supported for TorchScript ops.

 From here on, you can use your custom operator in scripted or traced code just as you would other functions from the ``torch`` package.
 In fact, "standard library" functions like ``torch.matmul`` go through largely the same registration path as custom operators, which makes custom operators really first-class citizens when it comes to how and where they can be used in TorchScript.
+(One difference, however, is that standard library functions have custom written Python argument parsing logic that differs from ``torch.ops`` argument parsing.)

 Using the Custom Operator with Tracing
 **************************************